Streetwear: Sneakerheads

-Luxury sportswear
+Global streetwear

+Streetwear now enjoys globally popularity and is regularly associated with luxury brands.
 Jil Sander was the earliest luxury fashion brand to collaborate with a sportswear firm, Adidas, on a co-creation project in 1998.
-Since then, the advent of "bling" culture saw established luxury brands make inroads into the market, with Burberry, Gucci and Fendi making appearances in films and hip hop videos.
-Singer Pharrell Williams partnered with fashion designer and A Bathing Ape creator, Nigo, to create Billionaire Boys Club, is credited with mixing Japanese street fashion and streetwear and increasing their visibility in high fashion.
-Fashion clothing manufacturers began to follow the streetwear companies, co-opting the idea of very limited edition capsule collections, known as "drops", using social media and product scarcity as marketing tools.
+Since the advent of "bling" culture, there has been established luxury brands making inroads into the market, with Burberry, Gucci and Fendi making appearances in films and hip-hop videos.
+Singer Pharrell Williams collaborated with Nigo, fashion designer and A Bathing Ape creator, to create Billionaire Boys Club, is credited with mixing Japanese street fashion and streetwear and increasing their visibility in high fashion.
+Fashion clothing manufacturers began to follow the streetwear companies, co-opting the idea of very-limited-edition capsule collections, known as "drops", using social media and product scarcity as marketing tools.

 In the 2010s, some streetwear brands were coveted as much as the most historically elite fashion brands.
 Japanese streetwear brands such as A Bathing Ape (BAPE) and Neighborhood played an important role in the global spread of streetwear.
-Complex Magazine named Stüssy, Supreme, and A Bathing Ape as the top streetwear brands, and many went on to collaborate on prized high fashion capsule collections such as Supreme x Louis Vuitton, Fila x Fendi, A Bathing Ape x Comme des Garcons, and Stüssy x Dior.
+Complex Magazine named Stüssy, Supreme, and A Bathing Ape as the top streetwear brands, and many went on to collaborate on prized high-fashion capsule collections such as Supreme x Louis Vuitton, Fila x Fendi, A Bathing Ape x Comme des Garcons, and Stüssy x Dior.

 Alexander Wang developed "luxury sportswear" in his eponymous brand.

 Contemporary streetwear has an increasing influence on haute couture and has itself been influenced by runway shows.
-Designers such as Virgil Abloh and Raf Simons have had a large impact on the evolution of streetwear through their influence on hip hop and popular culture.
+Designers such as Virgil Abloh and Raf Simons have affected the evolution of streetwear through their influence on hip-hop and popular culture.
 Other designers such as Demna Gvasalia, creative director of Vetements and Balenciaga, championed trends such as the chunky sneaker and oversized hoodie.

-Streetwear is an inclusive style in fashion as it is gender neutral and often designed by people of many different ethnicities and backgrounds.
+Moreover, the global sneaker market was valued at approximately $85 billion (USD) in 2022 and is projected to reach $120 billion (USD) by 2026.